Zulu-Inuoe/clution/README.md

 * select system - `S` while system is under point
 * remove system - `D` or `<delete>` while system is under point
 * open file - `Enter` or double-click on system/file
+* fold/unfold node - `Enter` on directories, `TAB` on systems or directories

 The currently selected system is marked by a `<>` next to the file name

 ## clution file

-At its simplest, a clution file lists the systems thare together form your project.
+At its simplest, a clution file lists the systems that together form your project.

 It's possible to create a new clution file via `M-x clution-create-clution`